emschuch/POTUS_SCOTUS_tweets/README.md

-# New Year's Resolution Tweets
+# \#POTUS / \#SCOTUS Tweets

-Code for extracting new year's resolution tweets from twitter and exploring them with Natural Language Processing (NLP)
+Code for extracting tweets with the hashtags #POTUS and #SCOTUS from twitter and exploring them with Natural Language Processing (NLP)